tbrown0139/Trevor-and-jake-site/README.md

-# Trevor-and-jake-site
+# Jody Site
-Trevor And Jake Team Site

-## Here is the Sorce code for Our Site
+*Coming Soon*

+This site is under development

+## UPDATES
+We are curently working to Design a Better site.
+This is the coming soon template.
+Once we make one we will Update this one.